UBC-MDS/ds-toolbox/chapters/en/module5.md

 <exercise id='2' title="Be careful if you can not see the wood from the trees">

-What of this names refer to the default branch in Git/GitHub?
+Which of these names are used to refer to the default branch in Git/GitHub?

 <choice id = 1>
 <opt text='<code>master</code>'>